 Placing Linked Files in the Same Folder

-Throughout this chapter when adding hyperlinks to other web pages or image files, I have stressed the importance of placing the web pages or image files being linked to in the same folder as the page you are currently working on.
+Throughout this chapter when adding hyperlinks to other web pages or image files, I have stressed the important of placing the web pages or image files being linked to in the same folder as the page you are currently working on.
 If you do not do this, when a user visiting your site clicks on the link, they will not be taken to the desired page.
 Rather, they will see an error message informing them that the file requested could not be found.

-Additionally, underneath the filename in the Link Properties dialog box there is an option called URL is relative to page location.
+Additionally, underneath the file name in the Link Properties dialog box there is an option called URL is relative to page location.
 When adding a link, this check box should be checked.
 After choosing a file by clicking the Choose File button, if the check box is unchecked, the text that appears in the drop-down list will look like file://pathToTheFile/FileName.
-If the check box is checked, the text in the drop-down list will have just the filename, and not the file://pathToTheFile/ prepended.
+If the check box is checked, the text in the drop-down list will have just the file name, and not the file://pathToTheFile/ prepended.

 It is important that the file://pathToTheFile/ text does not appear before the file name.
 If it does, either uncheck the URL is relative to page location option, which will get rid of the offending text, or simply click on the text and delete the offending text manually.